StefHill/HillsHealth/README.md

 ## Introduction

 The solution architecture defines the entirety of the environment that is exclusively for the support of the developed product.
-The design intention for the solution is to build and deliver a product that will provide sumarised and simplified medical information.
+The design intention for the solution is to build and deliver a product that will provide summarised and simplified medical information.

 ## Scope